Sunday, November 10, 2024

 He remembered what she did..last? time.
 He knew he just had to look away for a little bit.
 She needed time to "suprise him".
 He knew what was coming but it still felt fresh.
 Exciting.
 A novelty impossibly fused with nostalgia.
 With yearning.
 He turned around and looked at the houses near the shore.
 He wondered if they were nice enough to be worth it.
 He turned around.

 She took her top off.
 Dave remebered the first? time.
-She looked like naked what he imagined she'd look like naked.
-It was still amazing.
+She looked like naked what he imagined she'd look like.
+Better.
+Even the second first?time It was still amazing.
 Your top is off.
 I know.
 He drifted towards her.
 He put his hand on her waist and drew her close.
 Her bare chest rested on his.
-She closed her eyes as her checks flushed.
+She closed her eyes as her cheeks flushed.

 Let's go back to my place.